Robert Holmes à Court: The Bell Group

 In 1973, Holmes à Court's AWM acquired Bell Brothers, a well-known West Australian transport and contracting group, for $9.6 million, through a reverse takeover.
 Bell Brothers would ultimately become his flagship company as The Bell Group Limited.

 Bell Group acquired media interests including the Albany Advertiser, the Katanning Weekly, the Great Southern Herald, the Collie Mail and radio station 6VA.
 It also made unsuccessful bids for companies such as Griffin Coal, Greenbushes Tin and Emu Wines.
 These bids, while unsuccessful, earned significant profits mainly by aggressive defences from owners resulting in inflated share prices held by the bidder.

 In 1977, Holmes à Court's brother Simon disappeared in mysterious circumstances in Africa.
 His abandoned car was found more than 1,000 km from his home and where he was last seen in Botswana.
 Author Geoff Elliott wrote a book about the disappearance.

 In 1979, Bell Group made an unsuccessful bid for Ansett Transport Industries but was defeated by Rupert Murdoch and TNT.
 However, a profit of $11 million was made by Bell for future bids.

 Bell Group made an unsuccessful bid for The Times in 1980, and at the same time initiated a new Perth newspaper, the Western Mail, challenging the Herald & Weekly Times group which owned The West Australian.
 By the end of 1980, Bell Group had accumulated cash reserves of $100 million.

 In 1981, it made a bid for Elders Goldsbrough Mort for $120 million bid and failed, but earned a profit of $16.5 million on the deal.

-During 1982, Bell Group took stakes in Rolls-Royce (4%) and Portland Cement and made an unsuccessful bid for the The Herald & Weekly Times group.
+During 1982, Bell Group took stakes in Rolls-Royce (4%) and Portland Cement and made an unsuccessful bid for The Herald & Weekly Times group.
 Later that year it acquired TVW Enterprises owners of television stations TVW-7 in Perth and SAS 10 in Adelaide.

 Bell Group subsequently purchased ATV Music, owners of The Beatles publishing rights and a few small regional radio stations in Western Australia.

 Unsuccessful bids were made for Carlton & United Breweries and Elders IXL but, as usual, Holmes à Court's strategic corporate planning let him walk away with a profit.

 Bell Group acted as a white knight in defeating a £1.9 billion hostile bid from Lloyds Bank for its competitor Standard Chartered.